I once came across an article comparing Sunken City to the Lost City of Atlantis.

 After spending a full 2 hours in the bitter cold, I decide it’s high time to head back to my car (LA folks are not used to 60-degree weather).

-Vantage point of tier 3 and a few rock slabs to climb up to.
+The vantage point of tier 3 and a few rock slabs to climb up to.

 A close-up of one of the rock slabs.